Apart from the classic cars as taxis, you see people and goods with all sorts of creative transport in Havana.

 It is not always that you can plan for service, and broken down cars are often to be seen.

-In our case it was something of an epidemic of flat tyres.
+In our case we had something of an epidemic of flat tyres.

 I never saw a tyre changed so quickly or with such good humour, as smart white shirt was hung on the open front car door and a well practiced tyre change took place.

-We had been nursing this tyre along by stopping to fill it with air at every opportunity, but stayed visiting friends a bit long – and it was very flat on return.
+We had been nursing this tyre along by stopping to fill it with air at every opportunity, but staying to visit friends a bit long, we emerged to find it was very flat - but as my brother would have laughingly said: Just on the bottom.

 With another friend, we peered through the taped windscreen after a night-time accident had left a head imprint in the glass.